morsisko/NosTale-Auth/README.md

 You may call the `api/v1/auth/thin/codes` multiple times with the auth token obtained from `api/v1/auth/thin/sessions`

-## The final conversion
+## Finally, the SESSION_TOKEN

-To use the `code` in login packet you need to convert it.
+To use the `code` in login packet you need to convert it to `SESSION_TOKEN`.
 The conversion is very simple.
 It changes the `code` into hex string.

 Lets say you got `code` equal to `a857263a-3fc1-4c60-ad78-9b6d9a2a0691`, after the conversion it will look like `61383537323633612D336663312D346336302D616437382D396236643961326130363931` because you convert characters from `code` element by element into hexstring, so:
 * `a` -> 97 -> 0x61